-A total pre-order is computed by computing a numerical score $S(e_i)$ of each explanation $e_i$ , and sorting by score.
-The score is computed via the following equation:
+A total pre-order is computed by computing a numerical cost $C(e_i)$ of each explanation $e_i$ , and sorting by cost.
+The cost is computed via the following equation:

-$$S(e) = -\sum{p \in P} cost(p) |occurrences(p, e)|$$
+$$C(e) = \sum{p \in P} cost(p) |occurrences(p, e)|$$

-Each explanation's score starts at zero and incurs a negative penalty for each occurrence of an artifact $p_i$ in the explanation.
+Each explanation's cost starts at zero and incurs a cost for each occurrence of an artifact $p_i$ in the explanation.
 Penalties are weighted according to the cost $cost(p_i)$ of the type of artifact, where costs are predetermined.
-The artifacts computed and penalized by the system include:
+The artifacts computed by the system include:

-- Logical contradictions (cost: 100) occur within an explanation when its beliefs entail a contradiction. - Asymmetric quantity changes (cost: 40) are quantity changes that do not have a reciprocal quantity change in a cyclical state-space (e.g. in $e'{2-3}$ ). - Assumed quantity changes (cost: 30) are quantity change beliefs that have no direct or indirect influence justification. - Model fragment types (cost: 4) are penalized to reward qualitative parsimony. - Assumptions (cost: 3) are beliefs without justifications, that must hold for the explanation to hold.
+- Logical contradictions (cost: 100) occur within an explanation when its beliefs entail a contradiction. - Asymmetric quantity changes (cost: 40) are quantity changes that do not have a reciprocal quantity change in a cyclical state-space (e.g., in e'2-3). - Assumed quantity changes (cost: 30) are quantity change beliefs that have no direct or indirect influence justification. - Model fragment types (cost: 4) are penalized to reward qualitative parsimony.

-- Model fragment instances (cost: 2) are penalized to reward quantitative parsimony. - Justifications (cost: 1) are penalized to avoid unnecessary entailment.
+- Assumptions (cost: 3) are beliefs without justifications, that must hold for the explanation to hold. - Model fragment instances (cost: 2) are penalized to reward quantitative parsimony. - Justifications (cost: 1) are penalized to avoid unnecessary entailment.

 Minimizing model fragment types and instances is a computational formulation of Occam's Razor.
-The resulting total pre-order reflects the system's preference across competing explanations, and the maximally-preferred explanation for the target belief $b_i$ is marked best-xp( $b_i$ ).
+The resulting total pre-order reflects the system's preference across competing explanations, and the maximally preferred explanation for the target belief $b_t$ is marked best-xp( $b_t$ ).
 However, this ordering was computed by analyzing each explanation in isolation.
 It therefore does not account for inconsistency across explanations, which we discuss next.

-3.4 Inconsistency across explanations
+Inconsistency across explanations

 Ensuring consistency across explanations entails evaluating the union of their component beliefs.
-The system does not maintain consistency across all of its explanations - for instance, there is no need for consistency between two competing explanations (e.g. $e_1$ and $e'1$ above) because only one can be asserted best-xp( $f{22}$ ).
-Consequently, the system only checks for consistency across its best explanations for different target beliefs (e.g. $e_0$ and $e_1$ in Figure 3).
+The system does not maintain consistency across all of its explanations - for instance, there is no need for consistency between two competing explanations (e.g., $e_1$ and $e'1$ above) because only one can be asserted best-xp( $f{22}$ ).
+Consequently, the system only checks for consistency across its best explanations for different target beliefs (e.g., $e_0$ and $e_1$ in Figure 3).

 Inconsistencies are identified using logic and temporal reasoning.
 As mentioned above, each explanation is represented by a node in the network as well as its own logical context in which all of its constituent beliefs are asserted.
-We use notation $B(e_i)$ to denote the set of beliefs asserted in the logical context of explanation $e_i$ .
+As above, we use notation $B_i$ to denote the set of beliefs asserted in the logical context of explanation $e_i$ .